Strange Tales: Cloak and Dagger

 After Doctor Strange's second series was canceled in the 1980s, Strange Tales was relaunched as vol. 2, #1 (April 1987).
 A split book once again, it featured 11-page Doctor Strange and Cloak and Dagger stories, the latter continuing from Cloak and Dagger #11.
 This ended with issue #19 (Oct.
 1988), after which new Doctor Strange and Cloak and Dagger series were launched.

 Volumes 3 and 4

 A one-shot Human Torch, Thing, and Doctor Strange story, by writer Kurt Busiek, with painted art by Ricardo Villagran, was released in squarebound bookshelf format in 1994.
-Another one-shot, the 52-page Strange Tales: Dark Corners in 1998 was an anthology featuring Morbius the Living Vampire, the Gargoyle, Cloak and Dagger, and Spider-Man.
+Another one-shot, the 52-page Strange Tales: Dark Corners in 1998 was an anthology featuring Morbius, Gargoyle, Cloak and Dagger, and Spider-Man.
 A Strange Tales miniseries featuring Man-Thing and Werewolf by Night was published in 1998 to tie up plotlines after their individual series had been canceled.
 Although four issues were solicited, only two issues of this volume saw print, and the conclusions of those storylines were never released.